Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Indirect Illumination

 \section{Indirect Illumination}

 We adopt the indirect lighting formulation of Ref-Gaussian~\cite{yao2025refgaussian}.
-The specular IBL is split into direct and indirect components, modulated by visibility along the reflected direction $\mathbf{\omega}_r=2(\mathbf{\omega}_o \cdot \mathbf{n})\mathbf{n}-\mathbf{\omega}_o$ that is computed via bounding volume hierarchy (BVH) for accelerated ray tracing on a periodically extracted TSDF mesh.
-The visible part uses the standard prefiltered environment lookup, while the occluded part is modeled per Gaussian with low-order spherical harmonics $S_i(\cdot)$ evaluated at the reflected direction and alpha-blended in screen space:
+The specular IBL is split into direct and indirect components, modulated by visibility $V \in \{0,1\}$ along the reflected direction $\boldsymbol{\omega}_r=2(\boldsymbol{\omega}_o \cdot \mathbf{n})\mathbf{n}-\boldsymbol{\omega}_o$.
+The visibility is computed via bounding volume hierarchy (BVH) for accelerated ray tracing on an extracted TSDF mesh, which is updated periodically (i.e. every 3k iterations) for efficiency.
+The visible part uses the standard prefiltered environment lookup, while the occluded part is modeled per Gaussian with low-order spherical harmonics $S_i(\cdot)$ evaluated at the reflection direction $\boldsymbol{\omega}_r$ and alpha-blended in screen space:

-where $l_\text{ind}=S_i(\mathbf{p}, \mathbf{n})$.
+where $l_\text{i}(\boldsymbol{\omega}_r)=S_i(\boldsymbol{\omega}_r)$.
 This formulation captures inter-reflections while retaining real-time performance.